 Editor’s Note: On August 18, The Inertia’s EVOLVE Summit will celebrate individuals from the surf and outdoor worlds that use their influence to make a positive imprint on society.
 Few people in surfing have embodied that more than Tom Carroll.
 In 1985, Carroll boycotted three ASP events in South Africa during apartheid, an abhorrent system of institutionalized racism that worked to subdue South Africa’s native population for nearly 50 years during the 20th century.
 TC quite possibly sacrificed a third world title, finishing second in the tour rankings that year.
 Here, he took a moment to reflect on that decision and some of the lessons it taught him.
 We will be premiering a short film about his stand called Boycott the Gunston 500, and Tom will be speaking about athletes taking a stand on societal issues at this year’s EVOLVE Summit.
-Get tickets for our inaugural EVOLVE Summit now and enter code DAWNPATROL at checkout to receive $25 off until midnight PT August 8th, while tickets are still available.
+Get tickets for our inaugural EVOLVE Summit now and enter code LASTCHANCE at checkout to receive $25 off until midnight PT August 8th, while tickets are still available.

 Let’s reel it back to 1985 and being an Australian — a sportsperson who is now out there in the public eye as a world champion surfer for the second time.
 There was contention around competing in South Africa as any sportsperson – from footballers, a cricketer, rugby, or any international athlete traveling to South Africa.
 As a surfer in other parts of the world, that might have gone a little under the radar, but not so much in Australia.
 If you were a tennis player, for example, and you competed in South Africa, you were looked upon as somebody supporting apartheid.
 I felt a great sense of responsibility around that as a human.
 And what I was feeling was becoming more intensified.
 I was just this kid — only 23, maybe 24, quite young, and quite naive.
 But that was probably on my side because I didn’t have to think too much.